310mc/https-310mc.github.io-tl/source/_posts/motor_show/muddy_road.md

 {% bubble Tetora curious %}
 <th>(Huh?
 I didn't expect him to let it go so easily.)</th>

-<th>(I was sure he'd try to jump in and help… That's what the usual Morisawa-senpai would have done—at least in the past.)</th>
+<th>(I was sure he'd try to jump in and help… That's what the usual Morisawa-senpai would have done — at least in the past.)</th>
 {% endbubble %}

 {% bubble Chiaki awkward %}